binary-lover/CyberSecurityNotes/RCDU CyberSec/Adversary_Emulation_with_Caldera.md

     1. The core system.
 This is the framework code, consisting of what is available in this repository. include is an asynchronous command and control (C2) server with a REST API and a web interface.

     2. Plugins.
 These repositories expand the core framework capacities and providing additional functionality.
 Example including agents, reporting, collection of TTPs, and more.

+### Caldera terminology

+1. **Ability :**: is used to outline a set of actions that are used to achieve a specific goal.
+Example: "Ability to execute a file"

+2. **Adversary :**  Malicious actor that is paired with specific abilities.

+3. **Agent :** Target host.

+4. **Groups :** Collection of agents, either based on OS or funciton.